LiquidPulsar/exec_hints/README.md

 # exec_hints
-Pretty comprehensive typehint evaluator to give you code that extra bit of zazz and illegibility it always needed
+Pretty comprehensive typehint evaluator to give you code that extra bit of zazz and illegibility it always needed.

-For all examples, here's the obvious prerequisite
+For all examples, here's the obvious prerequisite:
 ```py
 from exec_hints import exec_hints, check_hints, _UnionType, Literal
 ```
 Alternatively, you can just `import exec_hints` and use the module as a callable!

-Let's start off small: you can specify a hint on an argument and it'll convert it
+Let's start off small: you can specify a hint on an argument and it'll convert it:
 ```py
 @exec_hints
 def foo(arg:int):